AaronCQL/doconuxt/docs/content/index.md

 ### VuePress

-The tried and tested solution that is powering most of Vue's documentation.
+The battle tested solution that is powering most of Vue's documentation.
 Consider using VuePress if you need a production ready solution.

 ### Docz / Docusaurus